placerda/gpt-oyd-ingestion/README.md

 # gpt on your data ingestion

+## Pre-reqs

+- Cognitive Search Service
+- Form Recognizer Service
+- Azure Storage Account
+- Input data in pdf or png format
+- Python 3

-## Data ingestion
+## Quick start

 **1) Copy input data to a folder**

-Create a data folder and add input PDFs or PNGs to it.
+Create a data folder in the project root and add input PDFs or PNGs to it.

 ```data/```